discord/punt/README.md

 # Punt

-Punt is a tiny syslog server that parses and saves messages in Elasticsearch.
-It was built as a fast and simple alternative to logstash/fluentd, and saves logs in a Kibana compatible format.
-Punt was developed at [Discord](https://github.com/hammerandchisel) to serve as the critical piece in our high-volume logging pipeline.
-Punt is very much a work-in-progress, and right now only supports build-time configuration.
+Punt is a small and simple syslog server that parses, transforms, and ships logs to Elasticsearch.
+Punt was built to be a fast and lightweight alternative to logstash/fluentd, focusing on saving logs in a Kibana compatible format.
+Punt was developed at [Discord](https://github.com/hammerandchisel) to serve in the middle of our system logging infrastructure, and it happily handles many billions of log messages per day.

-## TODO

-- SSL syslog support
-- Runtime configuration (hot reloading as well)
-- Queue/Backlog support (for ES issues)